Katy Fox: Storylines

-After Clare leaving Hollyoaks, Warren decided to have a party, and Katy went back to the flat to change, to find someone already there.
-This person kidnapped Katy.
+After Clare leaves Hollyoaks, Warren decides to have a party, and Katy goes back to the flat to change, only to find someone already there.
+This person kidnaps Katy.
 Later, Warren, along with Justin and Max Cunningham (Matt Littler), tried to find her.
-It was revealed that Clare took Katy, tied her up and gagged her.
-The reason Clare kidnapped Katy is because Katy's boyfriend Justin pushed Clare from The Loft balcony and Clare wants revenge, so she uses Katy as bait in a trap to kill Justin.
-Clare tells Warren that he must kill Justin to see Katy alive again with Clare saying she will kill Katy if Warren does not kill Justin.
-Clare tells Warren, Justin and Max to meet her and Katy at the docks where Clare can identify Justin's dead body.
+It was revealed that Clare took Katy, tied her up, and gagged her.
+The reason Clare kidnaps Katy is because Katy's boyfriend Justin pushed Clare from The Loft balcony, and Clare wants revenge, so she uses Katy as bait in a trap to kill Justin.
+Clare tells Warren that he must kill Justin to see Katy alive again, with Clare saying she will kill Katy if Warren does not kill Justin.
+Clare tells Warren, Justin and Max to meet her and Katy at the docks, where Clare can identify Justin's dead body.
 Clare then turns up in her bright red sports car with Katy by her side still tied up and gagged.
-Clare then discovers that she has been tricked and Justin is still alive and faking his death so that they can get Katy back.
+Clare then discovers that she has been tricked, and Justin is still alive and faking his death so that they can get Katy back.
 Warren, Justin and Max tried to persuade her to return Katy, but Clare was so angry that she had been tricked that she bundled Katy into her car and drove off.
-A dramatic and dangerous high speed car chase ensued, but Clare's car went out of control and Katy and Clare plunged into the water below a very tall quarry.
-Katy started struggling underwater and began to drown but was saved by Warren & Justin while Clare was presumed to have drowned and died.
+A dramatic and dangerous high-speed car chase ensued, but Clare's car went out of control, and Katy and Clare plunged into the water below a very tall quarry.
+Katy started struggling underwater and began to drown but was saved by Warren & Justin, while Clare was presumed to have drowned and died.